Northrop Grumman (Teledyne Ryan) ADM-160A MALD

 In 1995, DARPA initiated the MALD (Miniature Air-Launched Decoy) ACTD (Advanced Concept Technology Demonstration) program, and in November 1996, Teledyne Ryan (now Northrop Grumman) was awarded a development contract for the ADM-160A flight vehicle.
 The ACTD called for a small low-cost expendable decoy for SEAD (Suppression of Enemy Air Defense) missions.
 The first flight of an ADM-160A occurred in January 1999, and the test and evaluation program had been completed by 2001.

-The ADM-160A is powered by a Hamilton Sundstrand TJ-50 miniature turbojet, and has flip-out wings for compact carriage.
-It uses a GPS-aided navigation system, and can fly missions with up to 256 predefined waypoints.
-The mission profile is preprogrammed, but can be redefined by the pilot of the launching aircraft until immediately before launch.
-MALD's main mission payload is a Northrop Grumman SAS (Signature Augmentation Subsystem) with various active radar enhancers for a range of frequencies.
-The SAS can simulate any aircraft in the inventory, from large-RCS B-52Hs to low-observable stealth aircraft.
+The ADM-160A was powered by a Hamilton Sundstrand TJ-50 miniature turbojet, and had flip-out wings for compact carriage.
+It used a GPS-aided navigation system, and could fly missions with up to 256 predefined waypoints.
+The mission profile was preprogrammed, but could be redefined by the pilot of the launching aircraft until immediately before launch.
+MALD's main mission payload was a Northrop Grumman SAS (Signature Augmentation Subsystem) with various active radar enhancers for a range of frequencies.
+The SAS could simulate any aircraft in the inventory, from large-RCS B-52Hs to low-observable stealth aircraft.

 In late 2002, the USAF opened an industry-wide competition for further development and procurement of MALD, and all major American aerospace companies expressed interest.
 In May 2003, the award of an SDD contract to Raytheon was announced, and at the same time, the designation ZADM-160B was assigned to the forthcoming design.
-The Raytheon ZADM-160B design is larger and heavier than the ADM-160A, with a length of 2.85 m (9 ft 4 in), a wingspan of 1.37 m (4 ft 5.8 in) and a weight of around 110 kg (250 lb).
+The Raytheon ADM-160B design has a completely different airframe than the ADM-160A, and is also larger and heavier.
 It is powered by a Sundstrand TJ-150 turbojet.

 Between May and July 2006, ADM-160B prototype vehicles were successfully released from F-16s in a series of nine flight tests.
 The first powered flight of an ADM-160B finally occurred in June 2007.
-The DATM-160B is a completely inert variant for load crew training, while the designation ADM-160C refers to a further modified version of the -160B.
-However, no information about the nature of the ADM-160C's upgrades is available at the time of this writing.
+The first production representative vehicles were delivered in 2009, and by 2010, ADM-160B decoys began to reach USAF units in significant numbers.
+The DATM-160B is a completely inert variant for load crew training.

 Specifications